SylwiaOliwia2/uk-postcode-map/README.md

 # How to use
 To see the map, open the _frontend/mapbox_uk.html_ file in the browser.

-To get the newest data form OSM about the amount of solar panels in the UK postcode areas,type in the console:
+To get the newest data form OSM about the amount of solar panels in the UK postcode areas, type in the console:

 `python data_preprocessing/calculate_stats_for_postcodes.py`